dymmond/lilya/docs/en/docs/routing.md

 The example above, it is showing that you could even add the same application within nested includes and for each include you can add specific unique [permissions](./permissions.md) and [middlewares](./middleware.md) which are available on each instance of the `Include`.
-The options are endeless.
+The options are endless.

 !!!
 Note
     In terms of organisation, `ChildLilya` has a clean approach to the isolation of responsabilities and allow